 Nanowrimo is just around the corner.
 Although I’ve participated since 2007, I have yet to reach the goal of 50,000 words.
 Like many folks, I make the usual excuses—too busy, too stressed, too tired—but the truth is, I’m always busy, stressed, and tired.
-But this year feels different somehow.
+And yet, this year feels different somehow.

 My awesome trainer, Alex, shared his pH balancing/anti-flammatory tonic recipe with me.
 Although he didn’t spell out the exact proportions, I decided to take the plunge, make it my own, and see what happens.